upstate-csci-236-master/master-program-recommender/README.md

 # Recommendation System

 This program focuses on using data structures in complex ways.
-Turn in a file named recommender.py on the Projects section of the course web site.
-You will need several txt files containing ratings from the web site; place them in the same folder as your program.
+Turn in a file named recommender.py to CodePost.
+You will need several txt files containing ratings from repository for testing.

 # Background: